eizedev/AirConnect-Synology/README.md

 /volume1/@appstore/AirConnect/aircast -b [synology device local ip] -l 1000:2000 -x "/volume1/@appstore/AirConnect/config-cast.xml" -z -f "/var/log/airconnect.log" -d all=info
 ```

+These default options should work for most of you but can also be changed by using a [configuration file](#configuration).

-The process is running with a low-privilege user.
+Both processes are running with the low-privilege user `airconnect`.

-The processes will only recognise your devices if they are bound to the appropriate local network IP, but this is not trivial as there are various Synology devices and network setups.
+The processes will only recognise your devices if they are bound to the appropriate local network IP, but this is not trivial as there are various Synology devices and network setups out there.
-The start script will check all your local network interfaces (with ip 192.168.* or 10.* or 172.16.* - 172.31.*) and checks if the airupnp/aircast processes add any devices (based on the logs).
+The start script will check all your local network interfaces for private ip addresses (Ranges: `192.168.*` or `10.*` or `172.16.* - 172.31.*`).

+After startup of airupnp/aircast the processes will check if any device (Sonos/UPnP/Chromcast) was discovered (based on some log entries).
-It there are no devices added in **10 seconds** it will try the next interface (if more interfaces are available).
+It there are no devices added in the first **10 seconds** after startup, it will try the next interface (if more interfaces are available).
-For the automatic IP discovery to work you should have at least one UPnP/Sonos/Chromecast device on your network.
+For the automatic IP discovery to work you should have at least **one UPnP/Sonos/Chromecast** device that is online in your local network.
+If no device was discovered, the processes will be stopped automatically.

 If the start script is not able to find the right IP automatically you can fix it in `scripts/start-stop-status` by setting your own local IP (of your nas/router) and building your own package.